 Leaders Need A Wide-Angle Lens

-We are all building in earthquake territory.
+The world is moving fast and we need to be adaptive, agile, and responsive.
 We need to build resiliency in ourselves, our relationships, and our teams.
 This demands practical skills, emotional intelligence, relationship intelligence, and systems understandings.
 Missing any one of these will hold you back.